nicholasren/design-pattern-example/README.md

-this is  a code example of design pattern
+this is  a code example of *state* design pattern